 Where do "world-class" and "wacky" both apply to the local wines?
-In the Santa Cruz Mountains, of course, where less-traveled roads lead to passionate producers, spectacular scenery, and delicious vintages.
+In the Santa Cruz Mountains, where less-traveled roads lead to passionate producers, spectacular scenery, and delicious vintages.

 Bonny Doon vineyard's Randall Grahm makes some superb wines, including an internationally acclaimed Châteauneuf-du-Pape-style red concocted from grenache, syrah, mourvèdre, and cinsault.
 He has also made wine with fruit, wine with honey, and right now he's experimenting with rocks in wine—an intuitive stab at added complexity.